-Advanced Energy's common stock has been registered under the Securities Exchange Act of 1934 since the Company's initial public offering in November 1995.
-The following graph reflects the cumulative total shareholder return on Advanced Energy's common stock since that time, compared with each of The Nasdaq Stock Market U.S. and the Hambrecht & Quist Semiconductor Index.
+The Advanced Energy common stock has been registered under the Securities Exchange Act of 1934 since Advanced Energy's initial public offering in November 1995.
+The following graph reflects the cumulative total stockholder return on the Advanced Energy common stock since December 31, 1995, compared with each of The Nasdaq Stock Market U.S. and the JP Morgan Hambrecht & Quist Semiconductor Index.
 Historical stock price performance is not necessarily indicative of any future stock price performance.